All the Answers You Seek, In One Place

 Where are you located?

-My standard office hours when I see clients are Monday-Thursday from 9:30am-4:30pm.
+My standard hours when I offer sessions to clients are Monday-Thursday from 9:30am-3:30pm.
 Fridays are typically reserved for continuing education and professional growth, networking events and administrative tasks.
-I may or may not be in the office on Fridays, but please feel free to call with questions or concerns.
-If I am out of the office or unavailable, I will try to return calls by the following work day.
-Please call to schedule an appointment.
+If you reach out with questions or concerns and I am unavailable, I will try to return calls by the following work day.
+For a faster response time, please contact me via email at email@example.com .
+Please call or email to schedule an appointment.

 What Are Your Fees?

-Please contact me to discuss fees.
-Accepted forms of payment are cash, check (made payable to Christina L. Gmyr, Licensed Mental Health Counselor, PLLC) and all major credit cards (VISA, MasterCard, American Express, Discover).
+My fee for service is $140 for a 45 minute session.
+Accepted forms of payment are all major credit cards (VISA, MasterCard, American Express, Discover).
+Cash and checks are also accepted for in person sessions.
 Some people may opt to pay for services with their Health Savings Accounts if allowable by their insurance providers.
 Payment is due at the time of service and is generally collected at the end of each session.
-There is a $25 fee for all returned checks.
-Rates are the same for online therapy sessions via VSee as they are for face to face sessions.

 Do you accept insurance?